The World’s Deadliest Creature Safety Talk

 There are other viruses carried by these insects that are more common in the United States.
 Two of the more commonly discussed diseases are the West Nile Virus and the Zika Virus.

 There have been 44,000 cases of West Nile Virus reported since 1999.
 West Nile Virus can cause flu-like symptoms, but oftentimes only causes severe illness in the elderly.
 The Zika Virus is rare to get in the United States, the CDC reports only 220 locally acquired cases in total (as of 02/2017).
 There are many more cases reported in the U.S. due to travelers returning on trips.
 These individuals can pass the virus through sex as well as other mosquitos if they are bit shortly after returning with the virus.
 Zika is more of a concern for pregnant women, who could pass the virus on to their unborn child causing birth defects.

 Safeguards to Prevent Mosquito Diseases

-- Indoor locations with air conditioning, doors, and window screens will have less mosquitos
+- Spend more time indoors with air conditioning, doors, and window screens when mosquitos are prevalent.

 - Remove standing water from around your home or work areas.

 While mosquitos and the diseases that they carry are not as big of a concern in the U.S. as they are in Africa, they still should be taken seriously.
 There are diseases that these insects carry that can lead to death in the U.S. Preventing bites in countries where there are other diseases can equate to less spread of the diseases to new parts of the world.